-- design and complete a biological research project applying scientific methods. - · correlate structure and function in biological systems. - 1.
+- design and complete a biological research project applying scientific methods. - correlate structure and function in biological systems. - 1.
 Meet the A.A./A.S. degree requirements. - 2.
 Complete the following.

-BIOL 6A Form and Function in the Biological World 6 BIOL 6AH Form and Function in the Biological World - HONORS 6 BIOL 6B Cell and Molecular Biology 6 BIOL 6C Ecology and Evolution 6 BIOL 6CH Ecology and Evolution - HONORS 6 CHEM 1A CHEM 1B CHEM 1C General Chemistry General Chemistry General Chemistry and Qualitative Analysis 5 5 5
+BIOL 6A Form and Function in the Biological World 6

+or BIOL 6AH Form and Function in the Biological

+World - HONORS 6

+BIOL 6B Cell and Molecular Biology 6

+BIOL 6C Ecology and Evolution 6

+or BIOL 6CH Ecology and Evolution - HONORS 6

+CHEM 1A General Chemistry 5

+CHEM 1B General Chemistry 5

+CHEM 1C General Chemistry and Qualitative Analysis 5

-Complete one (1) of the following sequences: 15-18
+Complete one (1) sequence: 15-18